 You can bypass a 4 wire switch on a lawn mower the same way you bypass safety switches on a three-wire component.
 First, you have to set the mower on flat ground and disconnect cables from the terminals.
 Then, remove the switch connectors.
 After cutting the wire, secure it with electrical tapes.

-Being well-informed on how to bypass all safety switches on a lawn mower is an advantage, especially if you’re planning to use the said tool in the long run.
+Knowing how to bypass all safety switches on a lawn mower is an advantage, especially if you’re planning to use your machine in the long run.

 And while we understand the frustration of being restricted, remember that these safety features are installed for a reason.
-If you don’t have enough user experience yet, we recommend keeping it on.
+If you don’t have enough user experience yet, I recommend keeping it on.